BlueStamp-Engineering-2022/Anika_BSE_Project/index.md

 # First Milestone

 My first milestone is setting up the hardware.
 This consists of the Raspberry Pi, Arduino, and the lock that contains the servo.
-I uploaded code to the arduino connected it to the servo and got it to open and close.
+I uploaded code to the Arduino connected it to the servo and got it to open and close.
 Some places I struggled in was setting up my Rasperry Pi with AWS.
 Configuring the image bucket and the guest collection table was tricky.
 It took a while to set up all the different locations.
 Building the 3-d printed lock went smoothly and connecting that to the arduino was also easily accomplished.

 [![First Milestone](https://img.youtube.com/vi/C8MUmDBtJec/sddefault.jpg)](https://www.youtube.com/watch?v=C8MUmDBtJec "First Milestone")